Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 ### 4.5 Bring it up

 1. **Deploy the DBC changes to both sides.** Client patch archive *and* server DBC folder.
+If you re-extract rather than hand-copy, **empty the extractor's output `dbc/` folder first** — it skips files that already exist and will hand you your old DBCs back while reporting success.
-2. **If you changed `GameObjectDisplayInfo.dbc`, re-run the vmap extraction** (Part 5).
+2. **If you changed `GameObjectDisplayInfo.dbc`, re-run the vmap extraction** (Part 5), clearing its working directory first.
 This example reuses an existing model, so you can skip it.
 3. **Run the SQL.**
 4. **Restart worldserver.** **[VERIFIED] There is no reload command** for `gameobject_template`, `gameobject`, `creature`, `transports`, or any DBC.
 A restart is mandatory.
+5. **Bump the client cache version — if you edited an entry a client has already seen.** The client caches gameobject query responses on disk, and that cache holds the `DataN` values: the taxi path id, the speed and the acceleration.
+Re-point `Data0`, retune `Data1`/`Data2`, or edit a shipped boat, and returning clients keep simulating the old route while the server runs the new one — with nothing logged on either side.
+Raise the cache version your core exposes for this (a `ClientCacheVersion` setting, backed by a value in the world database), which is sent at login and makes the client discard the cached data.
+For local testing you can instead delete the client's `Cache/WDB/` folder. **A brand-new entry, like this example, has never been queried, so this does not apply on first deployment.**
+6. **Ship the patch archive to every player.** Each client that needs to see or board the vessel must hold the same `TaxiPath.dbc` and `TaxiPathNode.dbc` bytes.
+The server never sends the transport's position (Part 1.1), so a client without them is told the object exists but cannot draw it, and its player cannot board it.
+Nothing is logged on either side.
+This is easy to miss because it works perfectly on the machine you built it on.

 ### 4.6 Verify it, in order